-The Center explores ethical issues in organizational leadership such as corporate governance, role-based ethics and tone at the top.
+The Markkula Center for Applied Ethics explores ethical issues in organizational leadership such as corporate governance, role-based ethics and tone at the top.
 We also address questions of personal ethical leadership.

 Overview of Leadership Ethics

 Commentary on Leadership Ethics